nhsconnect/prm-practice-migration/guide/01-kick-off.md

 ### Technical survey and hardware

-If the Practice is not already aware, the [Technical survey](/prm-practice-migration/guide/technical-survey) (try to schedule the day after the Kickoff) may result in the identification of new or additional hardware being required for purchase and unexpected costs.
+If the Practice is not already aware, the [Technical survey](/prm-practice-migration/guide/technical-survey) (try to schedule the day after the Kick-off) may result in the identification of new or additional hardware being required for purchase and unexpected costs.
 This may not apply in all cases.
 You may want to highlight this early so that the Practice and Clinical Commissioning Group are aware of this possibility before the Technical survey is completed.

 ### Notification of 3rd parties and links